input-output-hk/mithril/docs/website/root/glossary.md

 A beacon represents a point of the blockchain for which a [Mithril certificate](#certificate) is created.
 It embeds the [epoch](#epoch) of the [Cardano network](#cardano-network) that is targeted, and either the block number or the [immutable file number](#immutable-file-number).

+## Cardano database

+A Cardano database snapshot is a signed archive of the blockchain state that can be used by [Mithril clients](#mithril-client) to restore a [Cardano full node](#cardano-node).
+It is uniquely identified by its fingerprint or digest which is part of the message signed by the [Mithril network](#mithril-network).

 ## Cardano network

 The Cardano network is a proof-of-stake blockchain platform that supports the ada cryptocurrency.